Welcome to

 This monument serves as a place of remembrance, resilience, and unity—a step forward in recognizing our shared history and the need for continued reconciliation.

-Thank you to everyone who supported and contributed to making this monument possible, including our Executive Director Brenda Genaille, our Métis Wellness Coordinator Barbara Emmrich, our Consultation Coordinator Walter Andreef, the Government of Canada, the Town of Slave Lake, Canadian Natural Resources Ltd (CNRL), West Fraser, and an anonymous donor.
+Thank you to everyone who supported and contributed to making this monument possible, including our Senior Transition Coordinator Brenda Genaille, our Métis Wellness Coordinator Barbara Emmrich, our Consultation Coordinator Walter Andreeff, the Government of Canada, the Town of Slave Lake, Canadian Natural Resources Ltd (CNRL), West Fraser, and an anonymous donor.

 We also extend our gratitude and recognition to the artist Louis Lavoie for the breathtaking painting featured on the monument that was based on the vision of Lorna Dancey.
 A heartfelt thank you goes out to a residential school survivor and our Elder Pearl Sandor for sharing experiences with us.
 We also extend our gratitude to the team at Truly Creative Marketing for the beautiful design elements on the monument including the beaded artwork, sweetgrass healing emblem, our logo, the layout of the monument, and our orange t-shirts.
 A grateful thank you goes out to Chastin Martel for the photographs of the event 💙